Manoj2409/SeleniumProject/README.md

 A simple test project that can be used to pull this code via jenkins.
-And this project can be used as reference who are trying to build the test suite in jenkins via maven profiles(in terminal we can trigger this project by using the profile id in pom.xml Eg: mvn clean test -Psaucelabdemo) using testng.xml files
+And this project can be used as reference who are trying to build the test suite in jenkins via maven profiles(in terminal we can trigger this project by using the profile id in pom.xml) using testng.xml files (Example: mvn clean test -Psaucelabdemo)

 Languages used: Java